 Our primary research paradigm is eye-tracking while listening.
-This method assesses comprehension in both literate and illiterate populations (e.g., your typical 5-year-old) and yields fine-grained measures of interpretations as they occur.
+This method assesses language comprehension in both adults and young children and yields fine-grained measures of interpretations as they occur.
 Beyond simply providing more a sensitive index of language ability, this approach – when paired with savvy experimental design – reveals the architectural properties that support a learner’s capacity to understand language.
-Our research is funded by the National Science Foundation.
+Our research is funded by the National Science Foundation (BCS-1844194 and BCS-2030160) and has been featured on Mental Floss.

 We are always looking for motivated and dependable undergraduates to join our research team.
 You can get involved in several ways.
 First, during the school year, students get involved by registering for 2 or 3 credits of the HESP 499 Independent Study course (6 to 9 hours per week).
 In order to make this experience worthwhile, we ask students to commit to a minimum of two semesters in the lab (one to learn, another to teach).
 Second, during the summer, we run the LCL Emerging Scholars Research Internship.
 This valuable experience runs for a 40 hours a week, for 8 weeks during the summer.
 Finally, sophomores who are interested in undertaking their own research project can apply to the HESP Honors Program.
 Qualified candidates will work closely with a faculty to propose, conduct, and defend a research study during their junior and senior year.
 If you are interested in joining our research team, fill out our application form and send it with your resume to email@example.com.